flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 Public reward data includes the following files:
 - `reward-epoch-info.json` - extracted data about reward epoch (offers, signing policy, feeds, boundaries, etc.).
 - `reward-distribution-data.json` - all aggregated reward claims in the order as they are put into the Merkle tree, together with Merkle proofs and all pieces of data that are necessary to reconstruct the Merkle tree (one can use [MerkleTree.ts](../../libs/ftso-core/src/utils/MerkleTree.ts) lib).
+- `reward-distribution-data-tuples.json` - Same as `reward-distribution-data.json`, only that reward claims with proofs are encoded as tuples instead of JSON-like structs.
+This is useful for claiming using the blockchain explorer interface.

 ### Detailed reward calculation data